Comparing Third-Party Risk Management Approaches: A Deep Dive into Four Solution Types

 Lack of Third-Party Focus

-Like GRC tools noted above, many S2P suites offer a bolt-on module for third-party risk (usually acquired and integrated), and therefore typically lack specialization and deep expertise in TPRM – especially from the perspective of cybersecurity risks.
+Many S2P suites offer a bolt-on module for third-party risk (usually acquired and integrated) and, therefore, typically lack specialization and deep expertise in TPRM – especially from the perspective of cybersecurity risks.

 Supplier Evaluation and Onboarding